ankitchauhan77/Task-manager-api/README.md

 4) Implemented authentication of users so that they can only see tasks created by them.
 5) When a user creates or deletes a profile, an email is sent to the user.
 6) MongoDB is used as a database.
-7) Postman was extensively used to send request to the server.
+7) Users can also upload their profile pictures.
-8) Used Jest for testing purposes.
+8) Postman was extensively used to send request to the server.
-9) Deployed on Heroku.
+9) Used Jest for testing purposes.
-10) Used Node.js, REST API, JavaScript, MongoDB, Postman
+10) Deployed on Heroku.

-https://ankitchauhan-task-manager.herokuapp.com/
+11) Used Node.js, REST API, JavaScript, MongoDB, Postman https://ankitchauhan-task-manager.herokuapp.com/